PatronusGroup/backend-coding-challenge/README.md

 **Instructions**

 Create an endpoint that will connect a device to a holder.
-One holder can have multiple devices on it, and a device that is already connected to a holder cannot be connected to another holder.
+One holder can have multiple devices on it, and a device that is already connected to a holder can't be connected to another holder.

 Assign a device to the holder